SBS Transit to divert 24 bus services for New Year countdown

-SINGAPORE - Twenty-four bus services will be diverted from Sunday evening (Dec 31) to early New Year's Day due to road closures for the New Year countdown celebrations across Singapore.
+Twenty-four bus services will be diverted from tomorrow evening to early New Year's Day due to road closures for the New Year countdown celebrations across Singapore.

-Transport operator SBS Transit said on Tuesday (Dec 26) that three bus services - 99, 240 and 246 - will be affected from 6pm on Dec 31 to 1am on Jan 1 for the countdown event in Boon Lay.
+Transport operator SBS Transit said on Tuesday that three bus services - 99, 240 and 246 - will be affected from 6pm tomorrow to 1am on Monday for the countdown event in Boon Lay.

 The bus services will skip bus stops along Boon Lay Drive, Boon Lay Place and Corporation Road.